behnamfani/Data-Processing-for-Heart-Disease-UCI-data-set/README.md

 # Data-Processing-for-Heart-Disease-UCI-data-set
-In this project, I worked on a part of the Heart Disease UIC dataset.
-This dataset is telling us whether a person has heart disease or not given some symptoms.
+In this project, I worked on a part of the [Heart Disease UIC dataset](https://github.com/sharmaroshan/Heart-UCI-Dataset).
+This dataset tells us whether a person has heart disease or not given some symptoms.
 The First step is to process the data like data Cleaning, Reduction, Normalization, etc.
 The second step is to build a model for data.
-Using sklearn library, I created a Decision tree, SVM, and KNN models and check their performances on the dataset.
+Using sklearn library, I created a Decision tree, SVM, and KNN models and checked their performances on the dataset.
 By running the code, some plots will pop up for different steps to show you the process.
 Comments in this code will help you to have a better intuition of what it does.